Journeys 2025

 Description

-A short walk from the Retreat brings us to the smallest city in the UK, St Davids, barely more than a village in reality!
+St Davids the smallest city in the UK (barely more than a village in reality!) provides another high point on our pilgrim journey.
 Here in the 6th century, St David founded a monastery.
 In time this isolated foundation became a major centre of Celtic Christianity and today the lovely Cathedral of St David begun during the 12th century, inhabits perhaps the most rural ecclesiastical setting in Britain.

 Walks and Excursions